Jakarta-EE-Petclinic/microclimate-spring-template/README.md

 1. `mvn install`
 1. `java -jar ./target/microclimatespringtemplate-1.0-SNAPSHOT.jar`

 To run the application in Docker use the Docker file called `Dockerfile`.
-If you do not want to install Maven locally you can use `Dockerfile-tools` to build a container with Maven installed.

 ### Endpoints